 Ethanol Producer Payments - Payments made to ethanol producers in the state based on a per gallon produced amount.
-Final payments are scheduled to be made in fiscal year 2013.
+Final payments were made in FY 2013

 Integrated Pest Management (IPM) Program-MDA - The IPM Program develops and implements statewide strategies for the increased use of IPM on private and state managed lands.